clarknelson/MusicFTP/README.md

 ## General Todos

-- [ ] Create Bash file for easy execution of program (`musicftp-server` and `musicftp-client`)
+- [ ] Create Bash file for easy execution of program (`musicftp-server` and `musicftp-client` to start the programs, `compile` to build java files)
-- [ ] Find out if [Java Servlets](https://en.wikipedia.org/wiki/Java_servlet)  be helpful
+- [ ] Find out if [Java Servlets](https://en.wikipedia.org/wiki/Java_servlet)  would be helpful in creating a frontend

 ## Application Protocol

 ### Server

 This is a general summary of how to run the server.
+Starts server on whatever computer the program is run on.

 ### Client

 This is a general summary of how to run the client.

-What does the help menu look like?
+@TODO What does the help menu look like?

 ## Timeline

 **Feb.27th**

 - [X] Create server that listens for connections and shuts down gracefully
-- [X] Server launches new thread for each connection accepted
+- [ ] Client connects to server
-- [ ] Thread sends welcome message
+- [ ] Server sends welcome message to client

+**Feb.28th**
+- [ ] Server asks client for authentication
-- [ ] Thread sends user information request
+- [ ] Client sends to server username and password
+- [ ] Server checks authentication
-- [ ] Thread receives user login info
+- [ ] Server launches new thread for each connection accepted

 **Feb.29th**